alsdias/afsTutorial/README.md

 ## Build

+After cloning, do under project root: npm install

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Running

+npm start
+or

+ng serve

+Point to:
+localhost:4200

 ## Running unit tests